PainBro/docker-mysql-tutorial/manual_tutorials/sqlpad/README.md

 - --publish [desiredPort] - Sets the port you want your container to work through
 - --env MYSQL_ROOT_PASSWORD=[yourMysqlRootPass] - Sets a root password for your mysql container
 - --detach - tells docker to run this in the background of your terminal
-- --volume [your/desired/file/path] - tells docker where to store the ------------
 - --network=[yourNetworkName] - Tells the container to use a network
 - -e MYSQL_HOST_AUTH_METHOD=trust - Makes mysql trust your inputs that could endanger data
 - mysql/mysql-server:[desiredMysqlVersion] - Specifies what type of container your making and which version